roeey777/modern-cmake/README.md

 3. How to enable static code analisys using `cppcheck` and `clang-tidy`
 4. How to export your library in a modern way so that other developers will be able to import it as a CMake dependency.
+5. How to create & publish documentation on Github Pages.

 ## The Exercise
 This repo contains a simple C++ library: `Fact`